 - Selection: The chair/program director is responsible for working with the new assistant professor to identify an Eminent Scholar Mentor.
 Ideally, this should work should begin once the new hire has accepted their offer as part of their welcoming and on-boarding process.
 After the mentor has been identified, the chair should notify the Dean of the selection by email.
 The following information should be included in the email:

 - Eminent Scholar Mentor Information

 Contact information of the person in your department to work with while coordinating the visit

 After the Dean has approved the relationship, the Eminent Scholar will be sent one letter from the Dean to participate in this relationship and one letter from the chair explaining the program.

-MENTOR VISIT Logistics for the visit should be made in partnership with the UMBC Assistant Professor’s home department.
-All meals and expenses should adhere to UMBC guidelines. (http://www.umbc.edu/accounting/Per_Diem_Rates.htm)
+- Funding: Logistics for travel, visits, and funding should be made in partnership with the UMBC Assistant Professor’s home department and Dean’s Office.
+All meals and expenses should adhere to UMBC Travel guidelines

 UMBC Faculty: Please direct any questions related to the Eminent Scholar Program to: